jontad/KandidatArbete-STUNS/RoligEffekt/README.md

 ```jsx
 expo install module-name
 ```
-where module-name is the name of the missing module
+where module-name is the name of the missing module.